ethereum-optimism/optimism/specs/deposits.md

 6. `data` is unchanged from the emitted value.
 Depending on the value of `to` it is handled as either calldata or initialization code depending on the value of `to`.

-### Deposit Feed Contract
+### Deposit Contract

-[deposit-feed-contract]: #deposit-feed-contract
+[deposit-contract]: #deposit-contract

-The deposit feed contract is deployed to L1.
-Deposited transactions are derived from the values in the `TransactionDeposited` event(s) emitted by the deposit feed contract.
+The deposit contract is deployed to L1.
+Deposited transactions are derived from the values in the `TransactionDeposited` event(s) emitted by the deposit contract.

-The deposit feed handles two special cases:
+The deposit contract handles two special cases:

 1. A contract creation deposit, which is indicated by setting the `isCreation` flag to `true`.
    In the event that the `to` address is non-zero, the contract will revert.
 2. A call from a contract account, in which case the `from` value is transformed to its L2 [alias][address-aliasing].

-> **TODO** Define if/how ETH withdrawals occur.

 #### Address Aliasing